Lowry02/Computer-Vision/Report.md

         t = -t
         lam = -lam
 ```
-This had to be done because there exists two possible solutions to the problem when computing extrinsics, but only one has the right physical meaning: in fact, being the checkerboard in front of the camera, we expect the value of t_z to be positive (since we defined the camera reference frame this way, with Z > 0), but sometimes this was not true, and in the superimposition task we observed that for some images, the value was negative and the cylinder was entering the frame rather that getting out; this corresponded to the WRF to be considered behind the camera, which is clearly unfeasable.
+This had to be done because there exists two possible solutions to the problem when computing extrinsics, but only one has the right physical meaning: in fact, being the checkerboard in front of the camera, we expect the value of $t_z$ to be positive (since we defined the camera reference frame this way, with $Z > 0$), but sometimes this was not true, and in the superimposition task we observed that for some images, the value was negative and the cylinder was entering the frame rather that getting out; this corresponded to the WRF to be considered behind the camera, which is clearly unfeasable.
 So, we are able to detect the wrong solution by checking this value and correct it taking the opposite, which means taking the opposite scale factor **lambda**.

 Now that we have everything required,the full core pipeline of Zhang’s calibration method, transitioning from raw images to the estimation of camera parameters is performed: first we defined the physical properties of the checkerboard (grid dimensions and square size) and loads all available calibration images.
 Then, for every image we are given, a planar homography $H$ is computed to relate the world coordinates of the board to the image plane with the **get_homography** function.
 From each $H$, the function **get_v_vector** extracts the $v_{ij}$ vectors to enforce the orthogonality and unit scale constraints required to solve for the camera's internal geometry.
 These vectors are stacked into a global matrix $V$ representing a system of linear equations $Vb = 0$.
 The intrinsic matrix $K$ is recovered by solving the linear system and applying calling **get_intrinsics** function.
 In the end, using the finalized $K$ and the homography as inputs of **get_extrinsics**, we find the specific rotation ($R$) and translation ($t$) of the camera relative to the calibration board.

 ### Task 2 - Total Reprojection Error
 For this task we are required to choose one of the calibration images and compute the total reprojection
 error, which quantifies the projection error, i.e. the distance between the projections (coordinates) of the measured image points and the projections estimated by the geometric model of the camera (perspective projection matrix P).
 This job is asked to be done for each grid point and to visualize it.
 To realize that, first of all we defined the function **get_projection_matrix** to compute the P matrix for an image given intrinsics and extrinsics parameters: